Kenya Photography Tour | Chris Bray Photography

 We'll be up before sunrise to grab a quick tea or coffee and a biscuit before heading off into the ever fading blackness, trying to find ourselves that picturesque, classic African 'flat topped acacia tree' with plenty of weaver bird nests hanging underneath, to silhouette against the sun as it pops over the horizon.
 Once we've got that in the bag, we'll cruise around the park seeking out yet more photo opportunities, hopefully involving some big cats if we're lucky, and then we'll be back for a late, gourmet breaky at Elephant Bedrooms.

-We know you're all keen to take a look at your images from the last few days so after your late breakfast feel free to take it easy, relax by your plunge pool or at the communal lunge area, grab a cool drink and flick through your photos.
-Keep your camera handy an eye on the river outside your tent though, as elephants often wander right on down for a drink.
-We'll meet together again for a scrumptious lunch before heading back out for an afternoon game drive
+We know you’re all keen to look at your images from the last few days so after your late breakfast take it easy, relax by your plunge pool or at the communal lounge area, grab a cool drink and flick through your photos.
+Keep your camera handy and an eye on the river outside your tent though, as elephants often wander down for a drink.
+For those that are keen there might be a chance to do a short walking safari right from camp before we meet for our afternoon game drive after lunch.

 Be sure to have your animal photo check-lists handy to tick off those elusive shots this afternoon.
 A Greater Kudu perhaps (a huge and magnificent antelope), or maybe the electric-blue vulturine guinneafoul or ververt monkey?
 Or maybe you're still seeking that to-die-for shot - a leopard in a tree?
 There'll still be plenty of elephants and probably some lions and cheetahs about too, because let's face it, you'll never have enough photos of them either!
 Go nuts!
 In the evening we'll head back to our luxurious Elephant Bedrooms and chill out with a 'hard-earned' drink and an amazing dinner.